MicrosoftDocs/SupportArticles-docs/support/iis/kerberos-double-hop-authentication-edge-chromium.md

 Here's how to create a new Group Policy object using the Active Directory Group Policy Manager MMC snap-in:

-1. Press the Windows+R key to bring up the **Run** menu on your Domain controller.
+1. Press the Windows+R key to open the **Run** menu on your Domain controller.
-1. Type in *Gpmc.msc* to open the Microsoft Management Console and load the Active Directory Group Policy Manager snap-in.
+1. Type *Gpmc.msc* to open the Microsoft Management Console and load the Active Directory Group Policy Manager snap-in.
-1. Once the console is loaded, locate the **Group Policy Objects** node in the tree view of the console and right click the node to bring up the context menu.
+1. Locate the **Group Policy Objects** node in the tree view of the console and right click the node to open the context menu.
 1. Select the **New** menu item, fill in the name of the group policy you wish to create, and then click **OK**.

 :::image type="content" source="./media/kerberos-double-hop-authentication-edge-chromium/create-policy.png" alt-text="image create-policy" border="false":::